Inside American Education

 Inside American Education: The Decline, The Deception, The Dogmas is a book by economist and social theorist Thomas Sowell (hardcover 1993, paperback 2003, Kindle Edition 2010) that details Sowell's assessment of the state of education in the United States (both K-12 education and higher education).

+The book received a wide range of reviews, with Forbes and National Review praising it, while academics such as John Brademas questioned aspects of the book concerning multiculturalism and higher education costs.

 Contents

-Criticism of educational "fads"

-Sowell was critical of a number of educational programs and paradigms that became popular in the United States in the 1960s onward.
-Among the programs that he critiqued in his book and other writings were:
+Sowell was critical of a number of educational programs and paradigms that became popular in the United States in the 1960s onward such as Man: A Course of Study, values clarification, self-esteem and sex education.